testingisdocumenting/znai/znai-docs/documentation/snippets/api-parameters.md

 # Nested

-Use `parent.children` syntax to define nested objects like this.
+Use `parent.children` syntax to define nested objects like this:

     ```api-parameters
     sessionId, Integer, session Id